We receive several emails weekly regarding kidney disease in dogs and always feel so bad because we know that the dog

-- Epakitan is a antioxidant formula and also a phosphorus binder that seems to work well for dogs with kidney issues.
+- Epakitan Binder is a antioxidant formula and a phosphorus binder.
 GIVE WITH FOOD.
-If you use this, then don’t use the Natural Seaweed Calcium I mentioned above.
+If you use this, then don’t use the Natural Seaweed Calcium that we mentioned above.

 - Supplementing the Diet is Critical: Your dog needs a HIGH QUALITY form of omega 3 such as Flaxseed Oil or GUARANTEED TOXIN FREE Fish Oil.
 You can also include coconut oil (in addition to the omega 3 oils mentioned above.
 A shout out goes to Nicky for sharing with me that Vetriscience makes a great kidney support product that can be found at the link below.
 Typically, I would recommend some of the ingredients individually for dogs with kidney issues, but this product includes them all.

 - Azodyl is a supplement that is really just a probiotic that slows down toxins in the blood stream.
-Works well for dogs with kidney problems, but there are much better probiotics out there.
+Some say it works well for dogs with kidney problems, but there are much better probiotics out there.
 It is often used together with Epakitan.